andreataglia/ssi/README.md

 An identity starts with no delegates, and the only working address is the one who matches the identity itself, which has full permissions over that identity.
 That is indeed a sort of super user for that identity and, once revoked from anywhere it is completely removed from that identity and can never get back control over it.
 As soon as the identity adds a delegate with a certain permission, the quorum for that kind of operation goes to 2 and from that point onwards 2 confirmations are needed before actual execution.

-### Final note

-The project which I'm delivering for the Consensys Course is not the complete project but just a part of it.
-More precisely it is just the two additions on top of the uPort open identity system stated before.
-It lacks all the other parts like the Verifiable Credential sharing, issuing and verification process.

 ## User Stories

 An University wants to integrate their systems with this dashboard in order to start releasing Diploma Degree as Verifiable Credentials.
 They want their Verifiable Credentials to be signed by a unique DID, but at the same time they want to track which University employer is delivering each Verifiable Credential.
 Hence, they need a way to let their authorized employers sign verifiable credential on the behalf of the University.